Sacrificial Living – Sermon on Romans 12:1-8

 Does the world see us giving time we can’t spare, and resources we can barely scrape together, in such a humble and sacrificial way?

-The second step for living a sacred life in a secular world is community.
+The second characteristic of living a sacred life in a secular world is community.

 Notice what Paul says here in verse one: “present your bodies as a living sacrifice.”
 Bodies, plural.
 This kind of set-apart, holy living needs to happen in community.
 None of us can be the Body of Christ by ourselves.

 Each part of the body is necessary to the whole, and we are connected to one another through Christ, though our functions may be quite different from one another.
-I often say that we can be believers in isolation, but true discipleship only happens in community.
+I often say ‘we can be believers in isolation, but true discipleship only happens in community.’
 This is why, when we celebrate Communion together, we say, “Because we partake of the one loaf, though we are many, we become one in Christ Jesus.”

 Does the world see that we are one with Christ, one with each other, and one in ministry to all the world, as we claim when we celebrate Communion together?